Lionel Trilling and Mark Van Doren Awards Reception and Ceremony

 To provide graduating majors with an intimate environment in which to talk with their particular faculty and introduce their families to them, we encourage departments to organize and host departmental celebrations for their graduating majors.
 The College can help defray the costs of such events.

-For further information, please contact Hazel May, Senior Associate Dean of Academic Affairs, at 854-6372 or email@example.com.
+For further information, please contact Hazel May, Senior Associate Dean of Academic Planning and Administration, at 854-6372 or email@example.com.